joshhus/blockchain-sw-25/howto/console-deploy-ocp.md

 </div>

-You can use the following instructions to deploy the {{site.data.keyword.blockchainfull}} Platform 2.5 onto a Kubernetes cluster that is running on OpenShift Container Platform 4.2 (LinuxONE only), or 4.3.
+You can use the following instructions to deploy the {{site.data.keyword.blockchainfull}} Platform 2.5 onto a Kubernetes cluster that is running on OpenShift Container Platform 4.3.
 The {{site.data.keyword.blockchainfull_notm}} Platform uses a [Kubernetes Operator](https://www.openshift.com/learn/topics/operators){: external} to install the {{site.data.keyword.blockchainfull_notm}} Platform console on your cluster and manage the deployment and your blockchain nodes.
 After the {{site.data.keyword.blockchainfull_notm}} Platform console is running on your cluster, you can use the console to create blockchain nodes and operate a multicloud blockchain network.
 {:shortdesc}